iCliniq Logo

 What Strategies Can Be Employed to Enhance the Efficacy of Screening Procedures?

 Screening effectiveness can be increased by identifying the risk groups most likely to have preclinical lung cancer.
 Although cigarette users are responsible for 80 to 90 percent of lung cancer, only ten to 15 percent of chronic smokers acquire lung cancer.
-Smokers with chronic obstructive pulmonary disease (COPD) have a greater risk of lung cancer compared to smokers with normal lung function, making COPD the highest known risk factor for lung cancer in non-smokers.
+Chronic obstructive pulmonary disease (COPD) patients who are smokers can develop lung cancer easily compared to smokers with normal lung function, making COPD the highest known risk factor for lung cancer in non-smokers.

-• Radiologists' interpretation and reporting of screening LDCT will be governed by these standardized diagnostic procedures, which will also guarantee an ongoing clinical quality assurance program for images.
+• Radiologists' interpretation and reporting of screening LDCT will support standardized diagnostic procedures and ensure an ongoing clinical quality assurance program for images.

 Conclusion